Crete travel guide & 25 photos to feed your wanderlust

 An eerie sunset at Agia Galini

-So, here are the places that I stayed in Crete.
+Here are the places where I stayed in Crete.

 Chania.
 For our stay in Chania, we chose Fagotto.
-It’s located on the edge of the Jewish quarter, and it is a fantastic place.
-We got a rooftop flat, which comes with a beautiful terrace.
+It’s located on the edge of the Jewish Quarter, and it’s a fantastic place.
+We have a rooftop flat that comes with a beautiful terrace.
 Highly recommended.
 Book your room in Fagotto Art Residences here.

 Agia Galini.
 We spent a couple of days in Agia Galini while exploring the southern part of Crete.
-The Petra Hotel was decent, and the lady running it helped us a lot with her recommendations.
+The Petra Hotel was decent, and the lady running it was very helpful with her recommendations.
 Book your room in the Petra Hotel here.

 Georgioupolis.
 The rooms were clean, but the overall concept was not for us.
 I wouldn’t consider staying in Georgioupolis.
 Instead, I’d spend a couple of hours there and move towards Rethymno.
 If you, however, would like to have an all-inclusive stay for a couple of days, you can book a room here and also here.